Woolverine94/biniou/README.md

   * 🆕 **2024-05-19** : 🔥 ***Adding quantization option to the Chatbot module*** 🔥 > With this new feature, you can now use any GGUF-compatible model from Huggingface.
 Paste the repo ID in the model field, paste the name of the quantized gguf file in the quantization field, force a prompt template corresponding to the model and ... enjoy !

   * 🆕 **2024-05-18** : 🔥 ***Support for TCD LoRA models*** 🔥 > Adding support for LoRA models [h1t/TCD-SD15-LoRA](https://huggingface.co/h1t/TCD-SD15-LoRA) and [h1t/TCD-SDXL-LoRA](https://huggingface.co/h1t/TCD-SDXL-LoRA) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet and Photobooth.
 These 2-8 steps LoRA models are similar to Hyper-SD.

-  * 🆕 **2024-05-17** : 🔥 ***Adding WebUI translation feature and support for french language*** 🔥 >

-    - You can now use biniou WebUI in French by setting the default language option to "lang_FR" in the Global settings panel (restart biniou and reload the  WebUI).
-    - Adding support for model [NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF](https://huggingface.co/NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF) to the Chatbot module.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)